hernandezb3/llama-on-uconn-hpc/README.md

 * __Step D:__ (Option 2) Clone the GitHub Repository to your HPC account:
 ```
-# (optional) set your current directory the folder where you'd like to clone the repo
+# (optional) cd = change directory: set your working directory the folder where you'd like to clone the repo
 cd path/to/directory

 # clone the repository
 git clone https://github.com/hernandezb3/llama-on-uconn-hpc.git

-# set your current directory inside the repo
+# set your working directory inside the repo
 cd llama-on-uconn-hpc
 ```
 If you use Option 2 and are new to GitHub, please see the Dev.com [Mastering Git](https://dev.to/alexmercedcoder/mastering-git-a-comprehensive-guide-to-git-pull-and-git-push-2eo3) guide for how to update the repo as changes are made (i.e., pull changes).

 To check that the files loaded successfully, run the following in Terminal:
 ```
-# check files loaded successfully
+# ls = list: check files loaded successfully
 ls
 ```
 ### Start an Interactive Job